Tampa Bay Lightning: Two dream seasons and first Stanley Cup championship (2002–2004)

-Post-championship successes and disappointments
+Post-championship successes and playoff disappointments (2004–2007)

 The Lightning had to wait a year to defend their title due to the 2004–05 NHL lockout, but in 2005–06, they barely made the playoffs with a record of 43–33–6 for 93 points in a conference where six teams notched 100 or more points.
 They lost to the Ottawa Senators in five games in the first round of the 2006 playoffs.

 During the off-season, the Lightning traded Fredrik Modin and Fredrik Norrena to the Columbus Blue Jackets in exchange for goaltender Marc Denis in an effort to replace the departing John Grahame, who had signed with the Carolina Hurricanes.
 However, free agent Johan Holmqvist would eventually receive the majority of playing time and most of the club's wins.
 The first half of 2006–07 was inconsistent for the Lightning, maintaining an 18–19–2 record throughout the first few months.
 January and February were far better months for the team, going 9–4–0 in January and 9–2–2 in February, driving them back into the playoff race.
 Fourteen games in March were split even, and on March 16, 2007, Vincent Lecavalier broke the franchise record for most points in a season, with 95 (finishing with 108).
 The record was previously held by Martin St. Louis, who had set the record in the 2003–04 Stanley Cup-winning year.
 Lecavalier also broke the franchise's goal-scoring record, finishing with a league-leading 52 goals.